 Operational Plan to manage the incidental capture of New Zealand sea lions in the southern squid trawl fishery (SQU 6T) for 2016-17

-Until 23 December 2016, the Ministry for Primary Industries (MPI) invites comment to extend for another year the Operational Plan to manage the incidental capture of New Zealand sea lions in the southern squid trawl fishery (SQU 6T) for 2016-17.
+Until 23 December 2016, the Ministry for Primary Industries (MPI) invited comment to extend for another year the Operational Plan to manage the incidental capture of New Zealand sea lions in the southern squid trawl fishery (SQU 6T) for 2016-17.
 The previous 5-year Operational Plan expired on 30 September 2016.

 A collaborative review of management settings for the SQU 6T fishery has been included as an action under the proposed New Zealand Sea lion Threat Management Plan (TMP).
 However, because the TMP has not yet been finalised, revised management measures will not be ready in time before the southern squid fishery begins in late January 2017.